Azure-Samples/azure-serverless-iot-button/README.md

 ### With a device simulator

 If you do not have a teXXmo button, you are welcome to use the community managed simulator which will send a "device to cloud" to your IoT hub.
-To use visit [this link](https://prodiotsimulator.blob.core.windows.net/site/index.html) and simulate a button press by pressing the "Submit" button after adding the device connection string from the previous section.
+To use visit [this link](https://prodiotsimulator.blob.core.windows.net/site/index.html) and simulate a button press by pressing the "Submit" button after adding the device connection string from the previous section (Device details page).

 > NOTE: This site is community managed.
 Only use for simple tests with non-production IoT Hubs